johnofleek/OctaveOrp/Arduino/libraries/ArduOrp/README.md

 # Description

 This library is being developed on the Arduino Mega.
+It has been modified to be used with the Sierra Wireless Octave Resource Protocol ORP.
  When completed it will implement the Sierra Wireless ORP protocol [here](https://docs.octave.dev/references/edge/octave_resource_protocol/#the-octave-resource-protocol)

 The library incorporates  a modified version of the Arduino Arduhdlc libray.
 The main changes are
 * Renamed the main functions
-* Replaced the CRC method with CCITT FFFF version from here *crcccitt.cpp*
+* Replaced the CRC method with CCITT FFFF version from here *crcccitt.cpp* & *checksum.h*

 # Arduhdlc